-- 1. Subject to requirements and the approval of the admission panel for the degree of Doctor of Medicine, the following may be accepted as candidates for the degree of Doctor of Medicine within one of the Medical Institutes in the Faculty of Medicine and Health. - (a) Bachelors of Medicine and Surgery of the University of not less than two years standing prior to acceptance as candidates for the degree; - (b) Graduates of other UK or EU universities holding an appointment or an honorary appointment within a medical or dental institute of the University, or a National Health Service clinical appointment at the level of Registrar or above, who have held a qualification registrable with the UK General Medical Council for at least two years prior to acceptance as candidates for the degree; - (c) Overseas applicants, who have had not less than a two year period of clinical training subsequent to the award of a medical degree, and qualifications that confer eligibility for full or provisional registration with the UK General Medical Council, may be considered for admission as candidates for the degree of Doctor of Medicine. - 2.
+- Subject to requirements and the approval of the admission panel for the degree of Doctor of Medicine, the following may be accepted as candidates for the degree of Doctor of Medicine within one of the Medical Institutes in the Faculty of Medicine and Health. - (a) Bachelors of Medicine and Surgery of the University of not less than two years standing prior to acceptance as candidates for the degree; - (b) Graduates of other UK or EU universities holding an appointment or an honorary appointment within a medical or dental institute of the University, or a National Health Service clinical appointment at the level of Registrar or above, who have held a qualification registrable with the UK General Medical Council for at least two years prior to acceptance as candidates for the degree; - (c) Overseas applicants, who have had not less than a two year period of clinical training subsequent to the award of a medical degree, and qualifications that confer eligibility for full or provisional registration with the UK General Medical Council, may be considered for admission as candidates for the degree of Doctor of Medicine. - 2.
 Candidates for the degree of MD should normally undertake their postgraduate study in a Medical Institute of the University of Leeds or its associated hospitals, whilst holding a full-time, part-time or honorary University appointment.
-Obtaining any full or provisional registration with the General Medical Council required for the work will be the responsibility of the candidate, who may be offered a place on the degree programme subject to the submission of the standard University application form for postgraduate study, together with the following supporting documentation: - (a) The title of the proposed thesis; - (b) A short outline description (maximum 2 pages of A4) of the research project to be undertaken, indicating the research question or hypothesis to be addressed, the scope of the work and the methods to be used, and agreed with a qualifying supervisor with a University or honorary University contract; - (c) Details of where the research will be undertaken and how it will be funded; - (d) How the research time required for the proposed work will be compatible with clinical work commitments (if applicable); - (e) A full and up-to-date curriculum vitae; - (f) Evidence of proficiency in English Language to the required level specified for this degree programme. - 3.
-Candidates may also be eligible for acceptance if they have satisfactorily completed a period of at least one year of approved research as a research student of the University.
+Obtaining any full or provisional registration with the General Medical Council required for the work will be the responsibility of the candidate, who may be offered a place on the degree programme subject to the submission of the standard University application form for postgraduate study, together with the following supporting documentation: - (a) The title of the proposed thesis; - (b) A short outline description (maximum 2 pages of A4) of the research project to be undertaken, indicating the research question or hypothesis to be addressed, the scope of the work and the methods to be used, and agreed with a qualifying supervisor with a University or honorary University contract; - (c) Details of where the research will be undertaken and how it will be funded; - (d) How the research time required for the proposed work will be compatible with clinical work commitments (if applicable); - (e) A full and up-to-date curriculum vitae; - (f) Evidence of proficiency in English Language to the required level specified for this degree programme. - Candidates may also be eligible for acceptance if they have satisfactorily completed a period of at least one year of approved research as a research student of the University.
 Such applications will be given individual consideration.

 - 4. Candidates will be accepted initially as provisional MD candidates.
-By the end of the first year of study, fulltime candidates are required to prepare a report and undergo a transfer viva to assess their progress before proceeding to Year 2 and transfer to the specific degree category of MD.
+By the end of the first year of study, full-time candidates are required to prepare a report and undergo a transfer viva to assess their progress before proceeding to Year 2 and transfer to the specific degree category of MD.
 In the case of part-time candidates the transfer assessment process will normally take place within the first eighteen months of study.
-The Assessment Panel will include at least one independent individual who has not been involved in the supervisory support of the candidate. - 5.
-The following options are open to the Assessment Panel: - (i) to recommend transfer to MD registration; - (ii) to require that the report is revised for reassessment within a period of time of between 3 and 6 months;
+The decision to transfer will be based on the submission of appropriate material for assessment and all Postgraduate Researchers (PGRs) must undergo an oral examination by an assessment panel which must include at least two independent individuals who have not been involved in the supervisory support of the candidate.
+The PGR will be interviewed by the assessment panel in the form of a viva voce examination. - 5.
+The following options are open to the Assessment Panel: